Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 1.2 Easter

-It begins on Clean Monday, a special holy day when you’ll see kites flying up in the sky, to represent they are reaching the heavens to Jesus Christ.
-This day starts off the auspicious festival of Easter celebration, in Greece.
+It begins on Clean Monday, a special holy day when you’ll see kites flying up in the sky to represent they are reaching the heavens to Jesus Christ.
+This day starts off the auspicious festival of Easter celebration in Greece.

 Up to Holy Friday or Good Friday, church services are held every night.
-The crowd of people and pilgrims increases by each day as Easter Sunday approaches.
+The crowd of people and pilgrims increases each day as Easter Sunday approaches.
 On Holy Saturday, the resurrection night of Jesus Christ is the most anticipated.

 The great feast that is held for Easter celebrations, also known as the Holy Spirit Day, begins after the end of Easter.
 It generally starts 40-50 days after Easter’s end.

-People hold their lighted candles up in the air to the eternal sky, for blessings and a feeling of satisfaction.
-On some Greek islands, people take their candles at home and draw crosses on their doors, for fortune and good luck.
+People hold their lighted candles up in the air to the eternal sky for blessings and a feeling of satisfaction.
+On some Greek islands, people take their candles at home and draw crosses on their doors for fortune and good luck.

 Easter Sunday remains the most traditional festival in Greece that speaks about its cultural importance.
 On Holy Saturday, the event of Easter reaches its climax with fireworks and candles lighted and held up in the sky.

-This stunning dim-lighted scenario with Jesus Christ’s spiritual energy is filled with peace and satisfaction for the souls of the Catholics.
+This stunning, dim-lighted scenario with Jesus Christ’s spiritual energy is filled with peace and satisfaction for the souls of the Catholics.

 No wonder Easter’s Holy Week is such a famous festival in Greece, let alone one of the most favorite festivals in Greece.